 - Store-bought plum sauce or Japanese BBQ sauce are also great substitutes.

-Cook this much loved Japanese chicken recipe and you won’t regret!
-Sweet, savory with amazing textures, this chicken katsu is perfect for lunch or dinner.
-Whipped up in less than 30 mins, pure comfort food that’s perfect for the end of a busy day!
+Cook this much-loved Japanese chicken recipe, and you won’t regret it!
+Sweet, savory, and filled with amazing textures, this Japanese chicken katsu is perfect for lunch or dinner.
+Whipped up in less than 30 minutes, it’s pure comfort food that’s perfect for the end of a busy day!

 Ingredients